🌟 Improve your sports field with a expert audit.

 Figure 1

-General plant nutrition curve.
+Curve of plant nutrition general.
 Source: Australian Goverment |Grains Research and Development Corporation

 Nutrition should be measured.
 Always supplying the plant's needs but avoiding excessive levels that will produce plant toxicity.
 Reducing the turf's ability to recover, increasing the cost of field maintenance and causing environmental pollution.